 He’s particularly a fan of Louis Vuitton men’s, which has Abloh at the helm as artistic director since 2018.
 And it was the Abloh-designed Louis Vuitton harness he wore to the 2019 Golden Globe Awards that has made him a true fashion influencer.

 His fashion credibility has gone mainstream, too.
-“Saturday Night Live” recently spoofed his penchant for fashion with a “MasterClass” sketch on style from “Timothée Chalamet.”
-And earlier this month, the Internet exploded with memes of Chalamet featuring the quarantine trend of a shaved head (which wasn’t even real), proving the obsession with the Oscar-nominated star is very real.
+Last year, “Saturday Night Live” recently spoofed Chalamet’s penchant for fashion with a “MasterClass” sketch on style from “Timothée Chalamet.”
+Amid the pandemic, the Internet also exploded with memes of Chalamet featuring the quarantine trend of a shaved head (which wasn’t even real), proving the obsession with the Oscar-nominated star is very real.